When dealing with polynomials, it is sometimes useful to introduce the idea of

 .
 Do the same as last time: express the system using

 elementary symmetric polynomials.
-The

 and